 Teachers will unpack standards in their specific grade-levels.
 They will have a thorough understanding of what students should know and be able to do.
-This will be done in grade-level PD with the Lead Teacher as a facilitator.
-It is an all-day training.
+This will be done in grade-level PD with the Lead Teacher.

-Every 2 Months, from 9/1/2014 to 5/22/2015
+Every 2 Months, from 9/1/2015 to 5/26/2016